Water changes are a key part of proper goldfish care. But what is involved in changing goldfish water?

-Following the correct process of changing your goldfish’s tank water can be the difference between keeping your fish strong and healthy in water that is perfectly suited to its needs, and keeping your fish in poor quality water that is hazardous to its health…
+Following the correct process can be the difference between keeping your fish strong and healthy in water that is perfectly suited to its needs, and keeping your fish in poor quality water that is hazardous to its health.

-In this post, we explain how often you should do a water change, how much water to change each time, and tell you some of the most common water change mistakes to avoid!
+In this post, we explain how often you should do a water change, how much water to change each time, and tell you some of the most common mistakes people make when changing goldfish water.

-How often should you change your goldfish tank water?
+How often should you change your goldfish’s water?

 Generally speaking, you should change some of your goldfish’s tank water once per week.

 We say “generally speaking”, because you will need to do more regular water changes in some situations.
 For example, if your tank was not properly cycled before you added your fish, then you may need to change some tank water as often as daily, in order to keep ammonia levels under control.
-You should regularly use a test kit to keep an eye on your goldfish tank’s water parameters and change the water more often if you see spikes in ammonia or nitrite (see our post on cycling your tank).
+You should regularly use a test kit that measures ammonia, as well as nitrite and nitrate, to monitor your water parameters.
+Change the water more often if you see spikes in ammonia or nitrite (see our post on cycling your tank).

 How much water should you change each time?

 You may have noticed that we said to change “some of” your goldfish’s tank water each week.
 You should not change all of the water at once!
 In a properly cycled tank, we suggest a weekly water change of around a third of your goldfish tank’s water.

 If you’re wondering how to actually go about changing your goldfish’s tank water then simply follow these 10 easy steps: